Most people know that hydration is important. Unfortunately, most people also think about hydration incorrectly.

 #3: Fewer muscle cramps

 Most people believe that dehydration causes muscle cramps, but the science says otherwise.
-Even losing 5% of one’s body weight in water (severe dehydration) doesn’t increase cramp frequency.
+Even losing 5% of one’s body weight in water (severe dehydration) doesn’t seem to increase cramp frequency.
 A more likely cause is electrolyte deficiency.

 In the 1920s, salt supplementation reduced cramping in industrial workers, and more recently, football players with saltier sweat cramped more frequently than their teammates.
 Get enough sodium for proper fluid balance and you’ll cramp less.
 Simple as that.